 Benefits of Bone Broth for Dogs

 Collagen is the most abundant protein in the body.
 About one-third of the protein in your dog’s body is collagen.
-Feeding your dog collagen from cooked bones will have a positive effects on mobility, skin and coat, and digestion.
+Feeding your dog collagen from cooked bones will positively affect mobility, skin and coat, and digestion.

-Collagen can improve mobility in dogs afflicted with arthritis lubricating and protecting connective tissues.
+Collagen can improve mobility in dogs afflicted with arthritis by lubricating and protecting connective tissues.
 It can also help to replenish your dog's natural collagen levels.

 Collagen is what gives your dog's skin its healthy elasticity.
 Dogs with healthy collagen levels tend to shed less, itch less, and have a softer, shinier coat.

 Lastly, collagen can help to support your dog's digestion by soothing and repairing tissues in your dog's intestinal lining that prevent bacteria, toxins, and undigested nutrients from passing into the bloodstream.
 Collagen is a common holistic approach to managing leaky gut syndrome.

 Learn more about the Benefits of Collagen for Dogs to help you decide if bone broth is right for your pup.

 Even without all the extras and add-ons, bone broth is loaded with essential vitamins and minerals.
 In addition to the joint protective benefits of collagen, bone broth also supplies a healthy dose of silicon, calcium, and phosphorus.
 These three nutrients support your dog’s bones and joints by improving bone density and supporting growing puppies and ageing dogs.

 Other key nutrients in bone broth are magnesium and sulphur.
 These are both macrominerals, meaning they are required in larger quantities than other minerals.
 They are used to support heart health and your dog’s immune system.